-I grew up on a farm outside Richmond, ON and continue to enjoy country life, living with my husband and three young children outside Burritts’ Rapids, ON.
-I graduated from St. Lawrence College, Kingston campus, in 1998 with my diploma in Early Childhood Education and have been teaching at Manotick Co-operative Nursery School ever since.
-While at the nursery school I have taught in the junior and senior preschool programs as well as the former kinder class.
-I became a member of the College of Early Childhood Educators when it began in 2009.
-It’s great to have a job I truly love, and I look forward to seeing my little “friends” everyday at school.
+Amanda graduated from St. Lawrence College, Kingston campus, in 1998 with a diploma in Early Childhood Education and has been teaching at Manotick Co-operative Nursery School ever since.
+While at the nursery school Amanda has taught in the Junior and Senior Preschool programs as well as the former Kinder Class.
+Amanda became a member of the College of Early Childhood Educators when it began in 2009.

 Stephanie Bousquet, B.A.
 Carleton University, S.S.W.
 Algonquin College

 After graduating from Carleton University in 1994 Stephanie was able to volunteer at the local community police centre.
 It was working with the children and their families in the community that she decided to augment her skills by attending the Social Service Worker program at Algonquin College graduating in 1997.
 Stephanie's passion for working with children blossomed while working at the Roberts/Smart Centre and she realized that she wanted to pursue working with children.
 After moving her family to Manotick in 2003 Stephanie registered her son at MCNS.
 She became an active member of the MCNS Board of Directors and thoroughly enjoyed volunteering and supplying in all four of her children’s nursery school classes throughout the next few years.
 She happily accepted a teaching position in 2006 and has been thrilled to continue teaching and taking on additional office and supervisory roles at the nursery school ever since.

 Danielle was born in Hamilton Ontario and grew up in the small town of Binbrook.
 She has three beautiful children and currently lives in the town of Russell.